tvergilio/student/README.md

 ## Run using Docker Compose
-1. Ensure the finance and library microservices are running, or the integrations will not work.<br/>
+1. Ensure the finance and library microservices are running, or the integrations will not work. **Finance must be started first.**<br/>
 2. Edit any credentials in the `.env` file as needed (do not rename the DB_NAME).<br/>
 3. From the `student` directory, run the app and db services:<br/><br/>
    `docker-compose up`